Eau de toillete, Eau de Parfum, eau de cologne, Parfum de toilette, the list goes on and on. And it can make one crazy.

 Move on to toilette and parfum and you will notice the headiness getting stronger and the range of the notes widening.

 Reach the parfum and you’ll be happily lost in Guerlain land.
 Side note: Cologne of Mitsouko is hard to find.
 It’s no longer produced but definitely comes around on ebay once in a while for a hefty price tag.
 But do spurlge on this once.
 Although one could say Mitsouko is a woman’s fragrance, cologne is definitely meant for unisex use.
 But Mitsouko as a whole is a niche taste in todays rather sad times which we live in.
-The ladies are wearing candy and the men are wearing some sort of woody, musky concoction while oakmoss is missed dearly.
+The ladies are walking talking pieces of childish candy and the men smell like citrus dish wash, which is sort of a fully realised and justified cliché by now.

 I hope you are a little less confused and a bit more excited about perfume.
-Learning never ends with perfume I believe.
-There’s always something to know, to discover and most importantly SMELL!
-I leave with two beautiful vintage Guerlain ads.
+Learning never ends with perfume.
+There’s always something to know, to discover and most importantly smell!